g-omarsdottir/shaping-sustainable-surf/README.md

 ### Collection of Surfboards

-The user can view a collection of previous work made by the store owner.
-Clicking anywhere on the card opens up a detailed view of the surfboard.
-Since these custom surfboards are **not included in the ecommerce purchasing system**, the page is placed in the about us app to distinguish between the two types of products.
+This section showcases the store owner's craftsmanship through a curated collection of previously created custom surfboards:
+- Displayed as a grid of image cards, each representing a unique surfboard.
+- Located within the "About Us" section to differentiate from purchasable products.

-A scroll-to-top button is placed at the bottom of the list view to return to the top of the page when clicked.
+- A convenient "Back to Top" button is available on the side of the page for easy navigation.
+- Clicking an image card reveals a detailed view of the selected surfboard.
+- In the detailed view, users can:
+  - Examine a larger image and specifications of the custom surfboard.
+  - Send an enquiry via a link to the contact page.
+  - Return to the gallery overview using a clearly labelled button.

 ![feature surfboards](/documentation/feature-surfboards.png)

-In the detailed view of a surfboard, the user can send an enquiry about the surfboard by clicking the link.
-The user is then forwarded to the contact page.
-Or to return to the overview, the user can click the button.

 ![feature surfboard detail](/documentation/feature-surfboard-detail.png)